Directors and Staff

 Beyond Akeela Director

 Kristin Trimble joined the Akeela team in 2015 as a counselor, and has spent every summer since in the Akeela community, including her role as the Beyond Akeela Head Counselor in 2018.
 When she’s not at camp, Kristin is a school & mental health counselor at a high school in Philadelphia.
 She obtained her graduate degree in Counseling Psychology from Temple University, and has focused her career on high school aged students.
 Kristin brings her counseling expertise to camp and oversees the social success and emotional well being of Beyond Akeela teens.
-During the off-season, Kristin works closely with her husband, Akeela’s Assistant Director Kevin Trimble, to build the Beyond Akeela curriculum and meets with each new family.
-When she’s not focused on camp, Kristin enjoys playing in a local volleyball league (with Kevin!), exploring Philadelphia, and finding new recipes to try at home!
+During the off-season, Kristin works closely with Kevin to build the Beyond Akeela curriculum and meets with each new family.
+When she’s not focused on camp, Kristin enjoys coaching basketball, exploring Philadelphia, and finding new recipes to try at home!

 Favorite Book: A Little Life by Hanya Yanagihara